studio24/wordpress-multi-env-config/CONTRIBUTING.md

 ## Continuous integration

-GitHub actions runs PHPUnit tests and PHPStan for code quality (checks `tests/*` and the `wp-config.load.php` file).
-You can set this up localy via:
+[GitHub actions](https://github.com/studio24/wordpress-multi-env-config/actions) runs PHPUnit tests and PHPStan for code quality (checks `tests/*` and the `wp-config.load.php` file).
+You can set this up locally via:

 ```
 composer install